-- 1. The student will return a form (distributed by the Clinic Secretary or obtained online) for clinical practicum that indicates the days of the week and the hours on each day that they are available for practicum.
+- 1. General Guidelines: The student will return a form (distributed by the Clinic Secretary or obtained online) for clinical practicum that indicates the days of the week and the hours on each day that they are available for practicum.
 The student should also complete the section of the form indicating the course work they have taken prior to the semester for which they are registering, as well as the courses they are taking during the semester for which they are registering. - 2.
-Students will complete an on-line document to illustrate clinical time preferences.
-Every attempt will be made to accommodate the students preferred clinic times.

-- 3. Students will be assigned at least 2 clients when registered for practicum.
-Students with more flexibility may be assigned 3 clients each semester they are registered for clinic.
-No more than 4 clients will be assigned.
-Students should be aware that the more limited their availability for clinic, and the less advanced they are in the program, the greater their chances of having fewer clients. - 4.
-Students must enroll in Clinical Practicum before taking their 15th credit of graduate coursework. - 5.
+Students will be assigned at least 2 clients when registered for practicum.
+Students with more flexibility will be assigned 3 clients each semester they are registered for clinic.
+Students should be aware that the more limited their availability for clinic, and the less advanced they are in the program, the greater their chances of having fewer clients. - 3.
+Four clients will be the maximum number of clients assigned to graduate students.
+If more clients require services and there is supervisory coverage available, students will be given the option to increase their client caseload to four. - 4.
+Students must enroll in Clinical Practicum before taking their 15th credit of coursework. - 5.
 It should be noted that practicum should take precedence over any work obligations.
 Work schedules should be arranged after clinical practicum assignments have been made.

 Every effort will be made to provide students with the necessary experiences needed to accrue required clinical clock hours.
 The William Paterson University Speech and Hearing Clinic is not able to guarantee client participation, and as such, students may require additional semesters to complete the clinical clock hour requirements.
+In order to complete the requirements for the Master's Degree in 4-5 semesters, students are advised to take 3 clients during each semester that they are registered for Practicum.
+Failure to do so will prolong the number of semesters that it will take to acquire the minimum 100 practicum hours required prior to off campus placement.